6 Ways to Use Canva to Help Your Online Course Stand Out

 1. ACTION GUIDES

-When Ben and I created our very first online course several years ago, we spent a lot of time creating and editing videos.
-But we spent almost as much time creating an “Action Guide” in PDF format for our students to download within each course unit.
-It provided a quick overview of the important topics covered within each video and also included a checklist of the steps we were asking them to take before moving to the next unit.
+When I created my very first online course several years ago, I spent a lot of time creating and editing videos.
+But I spent almost as much time creating an “Action Guide” in PDF format for my students to download within each course unit.
+It provided a quick overview of the important topics covered within each video and also included a checklist of the steps I was asking them to take before moving to the next unit.

 And of course, PDFs can even include hyperlinks, so if you need to you can link out to any additional resources right from the document.
-Our students told us time and time again that the action guides added an incredible amount of value to the course as they didn’t have to be logged into the course to review what they needed to be doing.
+My students told me time and time again that the action guides added an incredible amount of value to the course as they didn’t have to be logged into the course to review what they needed to be doing.

-Our action guides were quite a bit more detailed than this, but here's an example of the format we used:
+The action guides were quite a bit more detailed than this, but here’s an example of the format I used:

 2. INFOGRAPHICS